Neutron-star seismology with realistic, finite-temperature nuclear matter: Implementing a realistic matter model

+We examine uniform redshifted temperature first.
 In order to compute the stellar equilibrium, we now specify the redshifted temperature and use the shooting method to satisfy the boundary condition on the metric potential at the surface, $e^{\nu(R)} = 1 - 2 M / R$.
-The star's temperature profile results in a non-zero $dT / dn_\text{b}$.
+The star's temperature profile results in a non-zero $dT / dn_\text{b}$ (see the left panel of Fig.~\ref{fig:Temp}).
 To determine this quantity, we first note that

 Then, combining Eqs.~\eqref{eq:dp_dnb} and \eqref{eq:dYe_dnb}, we obtain

 This information is required to determine $\Gamma$.